 Jackie was something else, and their relationship was sometimes strained.
 Ethel called Jackie ‘the Debutante.’
 Jackie called Ethel ‘a baby-making machine – wind her up and she gets pregnant.’

 Ethel Kennedy was born April 11, 1928, in Chicago, the sixth of seven children of George and Anne Skakel.
 Her father was a self-made millionaire, her mother came from a poor South Side Irish Catholic family.

-The Skakels moved east when Ethel was five, finally settling in a 31-room mansion in Greenwich, Conn., in 1936.
+The Skakels moved east when Ethel in 1933, finally settling in a 31-room mansion in Greenwich, Conn., in 1936.
 The rowdy Irish brood never quite fit in with the WASPy snobs of Greenwich.

-As they approached their third wedding anniversary, Bobby, a newly minted lawyer, was working for the federal government in Washington, D.C.
+As they approached their third wedding anniversary, Bobby, a newly minted lawyer, worked for the federal government in Washington, D.C.
 Bobby’s older brother, John F. Kennedy, had just been elected to the U.S. Senate from Massachusetts.

 Ethel Kennedy had already given birth to two children, but that didn’t stop her from throwing parties.
 She would later be known for wild affairs in which guests in evening clothes were thrown into the swimming pool.